davidianbonner/presenter/README.md

 ## Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING][] for details.
+Please read [CONTRIBUTING](https://github.com/davidianbonner/presenter/blob/master/CONTRIBUTING.md) for details.

 ## Copyright and license

-The dbonner/presenter library is copyright © David Bonner and licensed for use under the MIT License (MIT).
-Please see [LICENSE][] for more information.
+The davidianbonner/presenter library is copyright © David Bonner and licensed for use under the MIT License (MIT).
+Please see [LICENSE](https://github.com/davidianbonner/presenter/blob/master/LICENSE) for more information.